 For context, my life has also drastically changed over the past 10 years.
 I went from my life revolving mostly around myself and changing the early childhood education landscape, to meeting my husband, marrying him, having 2 children, having my dream job, leaving my dream job, moving from New Orleans to a small town in Pennsylvania, starting a business, inadvertently becoming a semi-stay-at-home parent, losing touch with friends, becoming much closer with great friends and family, and leaving my CrossFit family and now working out in our home gym.
 There is some context needed to understand the immense weight of several of these life events including leaving New Orleans, leaving a high-level social service job, leaving a CrossFit community, becoming a parent, etc. Whether you understand all those contexts or not, long story short: Everything was vastly different.

-After moving from New Orleans to Mars (yes, that is actually the name of my town), I worked remotely for 6 months for my employer in New Orleans to assist in my transition out of my previous role.
+After moving from New Orleans to Mars, PA (yes, that is actually the name of my town), I worked remotely for 6 months for my employer in New Orleans to assist in my transition out of my previous role.
 After that, I reveled in the glory of not working at all.
 I felt all the amazingness of having the luck and privilege to be able to be jobless and still be financially sustained.
 The world was my oyster.
 I could work if I wanted to or not work if I didn't want to.
 I could be a working parent or a stay-at-home parent.
 I could stay home with my kids full-time or part-time or send them to childcare full-time or part-time.
 All the decisions and choices.
 All seemingly life-altering choices.
 But man, not being in the rat race of "working for the man" was glorious.

 Until the weight of all these decisions hit me and my "career brain" felt a little bored.
 We were deep in the pandemic so getting a new job in education at that time seemed crazy.
 Starting my child in a new childcare center seemed crazy.
 My husband has a job that has always had him working 10 hours a day, but when we moved, he was working 45 minutes away so his work days were more like 11 to 12 hour days.
 The easiest thing to do would be to not work and settle into being a stay-home-mom/housewife.